Azure-Samples/migrate-javaee-app-to-azure-training/step-04-monitor-java-ee-app/README.md

 ## Create and configure Application Insights

-You can create an Application Insights resource using CLI, use a resource created by default once you enable monitoring in App Service, or use an existing Application Insights resource

 ### Create an Application Insights resource using CLI

 Add Azure CLI extension for Application Insights: